shahar0809/CTF/tryhackme/bounty-hacker/writeup.md

 So we might want to download them to our local machine using `get <file>`.

-The tasks.txt file doesn't say much but answer the first question on the walkthrough.
-The answer is lin, so let's keep that name in mind.
+The tasks.txt file doesn't say much, but it does answer the first question on the walkthrough - the answer is lin, so let's keep that name in mind.

 But the locks.txt file is much more suspicous.
 ```